DustyVegas/utexas_migrate/doc/decisions/README.md

 Once installed, new ADRs can be added by typing `adr new <Title of ADR>`.

 ## Protocols
-1. When code implements an ADR, add an `@see` docblock reference in that code.
-    - Example at `src/Plugin/migrate/source/FlexPageLayoutsSource.php`
-to the ADR filepath.
-2. Write ADRs in declarative (present tense) mood.
+1. Write ADRs in declarative (present tense) mood.
     - Good: `"Provide separate base helper classes for each custom component migration instead of an abstract class that can be extended."`
     - Bad: `"Team agreed to provide separate base helper classes..."`
     - Bad: `"We should provide separate base helper classes..."`